 Dental implants, provided by the specialists at Periodontal Associates of Jackson, P.A., can restore your smile's full function and aesthetics.

 Why are dental implants the best method for replacing missing teeth?

 How are dental implants placed?

 Why do patients throughout Jackson, Clinton, and Ridgeland choose us for your dental implant treatment?

 Dental implants can provide you with a permanent, stable foundation for lifelike restorations.
 Dr. Roger Parkes and Dr. R. Clarke Stewart have the skill and experience to offer complete dental implant surgery services.
-At their Jackson, MS, practice, they use advanced imaging technology to plan precise procedures.
+At their Jackson, MS, practice, they use advanced imaging technology to determine your candidacy and plan precise procedures.
 They can place and restore dental implants, and they also perform advanced preparatory procedures, such as bone grafting and sinus lifts.
 The doctors at Periodontal Associates of Jackson offer personalized treatment, and they will carefully plan your procedure in advance.
 With their comprehensive care, you can enjoy reliable support for restorations that can last the rest of your life.